 This app uses Google Firebase Analytics to give me an idea of how many users the app has, what features are popular and how long the app is used for.Android Advertising ID:

 This is a unique (but user-resettable) string - similar to a cookie.

 AdMob uses the Android Advertising Identifier to display personalised ads.

 Google Analytics also uses the Android Advertising ID.

-This app uses BugSense crash reporting.
-This will provide me with a stack trace (details of what the app was doing when it crashed) - which I will use to understand the problem, try to replicate it and hopefully fix it.
+This app uses Google Firebase Crashlytics to report crashes.
+This will provide me with a stack trace (details of what line of code caused the crash and how the app got to that line) - which I will use to understand the problem, try to replicate it and hopefully fix it.

 Along with the stack trace, I also receive some device information - eg device model, language, OS version, app version etc. This helps me understand the reason for the crash.Internet Connection:

 The app works fine without an internet connection - except for maybe speech recognition in continuous play which uses the Google speech recognition service.Communication:

 I welcome comments and suggestions - it is encouraging to hear from users - thank you.
 If you choose to contact me, I will try to reply in a timely manner.
 I will most likely contact you again some time later when I have released an update or to let you know about progress relating to your original question.
 I will not pass your details on to anyone else.Jump to section